 Applications are invited from highly qualified students with a BA or MA in History, or the equivalent in another discipline.
 Applicants must provide the following information in their packet: Letter of Intent (must include intellectual interests, rationale for applying to the Ph.D.
 Program, and additional relevant information); a Curriculum Vitae (CV), three letters of recommendation (from individuals familiar with your academic potential), a writing sample (15-30pps); and transcripts of all undergraduate and graduate work.
 ALL applicants must also take the Graduate Record Exam (GRE) and arrange to have the results sent to the Graduate School.
 International students must take both the GRE and TOEFL and have scores sent to the Graduate School.
 All application materials will be processed through the Graduate School online application system.
 You may begin the application process by clicking on this link to the Graduate School webpage, and click on the button to the right that says, "Apply Now."
 This will allow you to create an electronic profile for your application to the Graduate School and the Department of History.

 If you have questions about the online application process, or about materials sent to the Graduate School, please contact Richard Bartlett | email@example.com | 915.747.7899 or general graduate admissions questions at | firstname.lastname@example.org | 915.747.5491.
 If you need to send hard copies of any materials to the Graduate School, please use this mailing address:

 El Paso, TX 79968

 Fellowships and assistantships offered by the Department of History are highly competitive and support will be offered to all students accepted into the program.
-That support is guaranteed for four years.
+That support is available up to five years.
 We offer other forms of financial support as well, including the annual Frances G. Harper History Dissertation Research Award made to four students to promote their dissertation research.

-Review of applications begins January 15, and notification of admission will take place by the end of March.
+Review of applications begins January 15, and notification of admission will take place by mid-March.